Kernix13/beginner-git-commands/README.md

 ## Branches

-A branch is a version of your project. `master` is the primary or live or production version of your project `main` is the preferred default name for your production branch.
+A branch is a version of your project. `master` or `main` is the primary or live or production version of your project. `main` is the preferred default name for your production branch.

 You usually do not want to commit work-in-process (WIP) code to the master/main branch.
 Instead, create a new branch for each new feature of your project.